xiuqhou/Salience-DETR/README.md

 ## 📥Export an ONNX model

-For advanced users who want to deploy our model, we propose a script to export an ONNX file.
+For advanced users who want to deploy our model, we provide a script to export an ONNX file.

 ```shell
 python tools/pytorch2onnx.py \